timshannon/ironsmith/README.md

 8. Insert the release information and the complete log into the Bolt DB file

 This tool will (originally at least) have no authentication.
 I plan on adding it later.

+To add a new project, add a .json file to the projects/enabled folder.
+Look at the template.project.json file in the projects folder for an example.